Call our Confidential Advice Line. Calls to this number are free of charge.

 Results of these insolvency tests should be viewed as a whole - passing one test does not guarantee a successful result with another.
 Even if you think the company has passed both of these checks, a third test exists that could dramatically change the outlook for your business.

-The ‘legal action’ test looks at whether a company has outstanding Statutory Demands for Payment, and any unanswered court orders or judgements.
+The ‘legal action’ test looks at whether a company has outstanding Statutory Demands for non-payment of company debt, and/or any unanswered court orders or judgments.

-If a County Court Judgement has been upheld against the company, or it has failed to pay a Statutory Demand for Payment of a debt exceeding £750, it is likely that the company will be forcibly wound-up.
+If a County Court Judgment (CCJ) has been upheld against the company, or it has failed to pay a Statutory Demand for payment of a debt exceeding £750, it is likely that the company will be forcibly wound-up.
+This figure has increased to £10,000 as per the Government's temporary measures which will apply for the period 1 October 2021 to 31 March 2022.

 The existence of these outstanding payments officially confirms the company’s inability to meet its liabilities, and is used by creditors as a precursor to winding up.